The term “superfood” is often misused and overused by individuals in the industry of selling the item they title a superfood.

 There are certainly many good uses for GMOs.
 Cross-pollinating may not be one of them.
 Tampering with better breeds of “superior” crops to produce “better” breeds may be safe.
 I do not know for sure.
-My concern with “GMOing” is like all things we discover we tend to manipulate them beyond their “benefits”.
-I wonder what will become of GMO-itization of our planet.
+My concern with “GMOing” is that – like with all things we discover – we tend to manipulate GMOs beyond their “benefits.”
+I wonder what the widespread use of GMOs will do to our planet.
 I wonder.
 I am not afraid.
 I only wonder.

 I am not one to argue GMOing into my own fatigue.

 Corn takes 60-100 days to grow and gather all of the elements that make it the epic crop it can be for our consumption.
-GMO’ed seeds are being made to grow faster.
+Genetically modified seeds are being made to grow faster.
 What I can say is this:

 If you want to live a long time, eat plants that take a long time to grow.
 This is spiritual science and I can not prove this in a scientific study today.
 Today.
 One day I will show this to be scientific.